Trust Building: Description

 The Trust Building located at 155 King Street, on the corner of Castlereagh Street, Sydney.
 The Building is a twelve-story concrete and steel framed building with three additional basement levels.
 The building has stone exterior walls and a steel mansard roof (originally slate).
 The base courses were originally rock faced trachyte and the upper floors were dressed Pyrmont sandstone.
 The interior was a combination finish of marble, tiles and plasterwork.

 The Art Deco banking chamber, two foyers, corridors and lift lobbies are substantially intact.

 State Heritage listing

 The Trust Building is of State significance as one of the major buildings erected in Sydney in the pre-World War I period.
 It is an unsurpassed example of architecture in the Interwar Commercial Palazzo style.
 The exterior of the building is the leading example of the first generation skyscrapers in Sydney.
 It is also a rare commercial purpose built building surviving in Sydney from the Edwardian Period.

 The Trust Building is the site of the former Daily Telegraph offices, the highest circulating daily newspaper of the time.
 This building is one of four surviving newspaper offices built between 1900 and 1930.

-Trust Building was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.
+Trust Building was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria:

-The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.